crankingai/azureaitraining/context-window-explained.md

 which is the overall number of tokens available for a single inference request.

-The number of tokens consumed by the prompt is implied - you don't specify it separately, but rather you send in the prompt and that prompt is made up of a certain number of tokens.
+The number of tokens consumed by the prompt is implied - you don't specify it separately, but rather you send in the prompt and that prompt is innately made up of a certain number of tokens.

 You get to specify a cap on the number of tokens consumed in the response - this is MaxTokens, a value typically transmitted alongside the prompt, temperature, and other response-impacting values.